mpostol/OPC-UA-OOI/SemanticData/UAModelDesignExport/XML/UA Model Design.md

 # UA Model Design Semantics

+## `ModelDesign`

+The root element for the information model.
+This scheme allows information model designers to define UA types and instances in a machine readable form.
+This definition can be used to generate code and documentation.

+The file is expected to contain a number of types and their instance declarations.
+Objects which are unique in the address space can also be defined.

+A validator is available verify consistency of the model generator and to create suitable values or optional information.
+Once the design is validated it can be passed to a generator which creates different types of code or documentation.

+This XSD File contains comments describing the available scheme for defining models.
+The comments provide an explanation of the scheme, they do not explain the concept that is being model.
+It is assumed that the designer is familiar with these concepts via the UA specifications.

+A XML file used for generating a model must start with a  Model definition.
+The below list is a list of the valid constructs where each construct map to a model concept in UA definition using these construct must be assigned to a UA namespace, by the use of the TargetNamespace attribute, they can further be assigned to an XML namespace and have a default Locale assigned.

 ## `NamespaceTable`

 This defines the namespaces used in the model.
-Each namespace listed should also have a namespace prefix defined in the xs:schema element.
+Each namespace listed should also have a namespace prefix defined in the `xs:schema` element.
 The order of the namespaces is significant and used to assigned a numeric index to namespaces when they are used in BrowsePaths specified in the ModelDesign.

 ## `Namespace` element

-Defines a single namespace along with identifiers for the namespace
+Defines a single namespace along with identifiers for the namespace.
+The following table contains an explanation of the attributes.

 | Attribute         | description |
 | ---------         | ----------- |